Updated on June 2023 by Sharon Lewis.

-Data from CompaniesMarketCap.com as of 27/10/2022
+Data from CompaniesMarketCap.com as of 23/06/2023

 These companies may not be as recognisable to the average person as the largest companies in other continents or countries.
 This can make it even more important for traders to gain background knowledge of them and establish an advantage over the competition.

-The largest company in Africa and the 611th largest in the world, Naspers is an internet, technology and multimedia holding company that operates globally.
-Founded in 1915, Naspers dominated the South African market throughout the 20th century, being the largest holding company with its main stakes in books, newspapers and magazines.
+The largest company in Africa and the 503rd largest in the world, Naspers is an internet, technology and multimedia holding company that operates globally.
+Founded in 1915, Naspers dominated the South African market throughout the 20th century, being the largest holding company with its main stakes in books, newspapers, and magazines.
 Through the 1980s, the company began to globalise and diversify its assets, helping it become the multinational holdings company it is today.

-They also own Africa’s largest publishing company, Media24, this also encompasses South Africa’s largest online retailer Takealot.
-This has been built upon by the establishment of the companies venture capital fund that focuses on South African projects, the Naspers Foundry.
-Naspers Foundry is used to invest into start-up companies within the country, helping to build and scale them into larger, more profitable enterprises.
+They also own Africa’s largest publishing company, Media24, including South Africa’s largest online retailer Takealot.
+This has been built upon by the establishment of the company’s venture capital fund that focuses on South African projects, the Naspers Foundry.
+Naspers Foundry is used to invest in start-up companies within the country, helping to build and scale them into larger, more profitable enterprises.

 3. Standard Bank Group